Friday, March 6, 2009

 Texas Smiles Hosts "Healthy Smile, Happy Child Day"

-Texas Smiles, and other FORBA-associated dental centers like Small Smiles, recently hosted "Healthy Smile, Happy Child Day" to commemorate National Children's Dental Health Month.
+Texas Smiles, recently hosted "Healthy Smile, Happy Child Day" to commemorate National Children's Dental Health Month.

-In this clip, lead dental assistant, Jennifer Gamboa, discusses the free screenings and how FORBA-associated dental centers can help families gain access to the dental care they need.
+In this clip, lead dental assistant, Jennifer Gamboa, discusses the free screenings and how families can gain access to the dental care they need.

 Tour a Small Smiles Dental Center and Meet Our Dentists